Expression of PD-1 and PD-L1 in Breast Carcinoma: Research Protocol for a Cohort Study

 In a study conducted by Yuan C et al., immunohistochemical techniques were used to determine the positivity or negativity of PD-1/PD-L1.
 Positive PD-1/PD-L1 cells in metastatic lymph nodes were found to be associated with unfavourable prognostic factors, including a significant number of metastatic lymph nodes (p=0.002), high TNM stage (p=0.012), high Ki-67 index (p=0.048), and high histological grade (p=0.029).
 It is important to confirm the presence of PD-L1 in both the primary tumour and metastatic lymph nodes due to heterogeneity (13).
 Han Y et al., reported that cancer immunotherapy has shown promising results in recent years.
 PD-1 regulates T-cell activity, suppressing immune responses and promoting self-tolerance by preventing the death of regulatory T-cells while inducing it in antigen-specific T-cells (14).

 Schütz F et al., found that immunomodulation appears to be a feasible approach in solid tumours.
-Breast cancer subtypes with high proliferation index, such as TNBC and HER2-positive, have been characterized as highly immunogenic.
+Breast cancer subtypes with high proliferation index, such as TNBC and HER2-positive, have been characterised as highly immunogenic.
 Immune checkpoints play a role in immune escape, with PD-L1 expression on tumour cells leading to lower CD8+ T-cell activity.
 Clinical studies are investigating antibodies against PD-1 or PD-L1, and predictive markers are needed to identify patients who would benefit from effective treatment (15).
 According to Jiang C et al., in addition to T-cell activation, lymphocyte activation, leukocyte migration, T-cell apoptosis, tolerance induction, and cytolysis, genes correlated with PD-1/PD-L1 are also involved in these biological processes.
 PD-1 expression was associated with immune infiltration, immune regulators, and higher survival rates in patients with breast cancer (16).
 Bharadwaj KR et al., found that approximately 52% (68/132) of TNBC cases express PD-L1, suggesting that anti-PD-1/PD-L1 therapy alone or in combination with chemotherapy may be a promising treatment for TNBC in Indian patients (17).
 Alsaab HO et al., noted that not all PD-L1-expressing tumours respond to PD-1/PD-L1 inhibitors, and conversely, PD-L1-negative tumours can respond to these agents.
 Further studies on this subject are still ongoing (18).

 According to Costa R et al., PD-1 is an immune checkpoint inhibitor expressed on immune effector cells.
 The first PD-1 antibody tested in humans was Nivolumab.
 It was found that only a small number of patients responded to the treatment, but those who did showed impressive long-lasting tumour remission.
 However, there were reports of serious immune-related toxicity.
 Currently, the anti-PD-1 antibody Nivolumab and the anti-PD-L1 antibody Durvalumab are being investigated in breast cancer (19).
 In a study by Ma W et al., antibodies targeting PD-1 and PD-L1 are showing promising results, but only a subset of patients (20%) respond to immune checkpoint inhibitory treatment.
 Predictive markers are needed to identify those patients who have the best chance of benefiting from effective treatment (20).